2.1 Understand the social environment of road transport and the rules governing it

 Driver Certificate of Professional Competence

-European Directive 2003/59 (the Training Directive) requires drivers of certain vehicles to undergo initial and/or periodic training.
+European Directive 2003/59/EC (the Training Directive) requires drivers of certain vehicles to pass the Driver CPC qualification and carry their Driver CPC qualification card with them at all times when driving an LGV or PCV.
 The Vehicle Drivers (Certificate of Professional Competence) Regulations 2007 brought the European Directive into force in the UK as from September 2009.

 Exemptions from the Training Directive

-All drivers of goods carrying vehicles exceeding 3,500 kg with the exception of those listed below fall into the regulations:
+All drivers of goods carrying vehicles (C1, C1+E, C and C+E) and passenger carrying vehicles (D1, D1+E, D and D+E) with the exception of those listed below fall under the regulations:

 Certain STGO vehicle drivers may be exempt (at least at times) if the vehicle is limited to a top speed of 28 mph (45 km/h)